anxefaraldo/pymidifile/README.md

 # pymidifile
-Functions and utils to convert, transform and describe midi files.

 This repository combines various available and stable resources to provide a pythonic framework for music analysis and manipulation of midi files.
 It is conceptually inspired in the MATLAB *miditoolbox* by Tuomas Eerola and Petri Toiviainen (https://github.com/miditoolbox), although the various conversions, filters and descriptors implemented are guided by my own research on tonality in Electronic Dance Music.